karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

   for more information.

 **instances** (default=1)
-  Specify the amount of backends you wish to use for this environment.
+  Specify the amount of instances you wish to use for this app.
 It defaults to 1 backend.
 The backends are deployed in the region that you specified during app creation.

 **database** (optional)
-  The database reference is created automaticaly when creating an app environment for the first time.
+  The database reference is created automaticaly when creating an app.
 Users can't create those resources themselves.
 They are also protected from updates.
 See the section `Database Resource`_ for more information.

 **dns_record** (read-only)
   The dns record under the 30loops.net domain that we provide for your app.